geoglows/rapid-inflows/README.md

 An example comid csv can be found in `/tests/inputs`.

 ## Outputs
-The `create_inflow_file` outputs a new netcdf 3 (classic) dataset.
+The `create_inflow_file` outputs a new NetCDF 3 (classic) dataset.
 It is desgined to be accepted by rapid and pass all of its internal tests.
 Example output datasets can be found in `/tests/validation`.